iati-data-access/iati-data-access.github.io/docs/methodology/README.md

 transaction/transaction-type/@code
 ```

-Note: initially, transactions other than commitments, disbursements and expenditure have been discarded.
+Note: initially, transactions other than incoming funds, commitments, disbursements and expenditure have been discarded.
 This decision could be revised subsequently depending on demand and subject to the need to keep the processing time at a reasonable level.

 ### 2.3.3 Extract data from transaction or from activity